How to plan for the cost of long-term care

 How much does long-term care cost?

-The expense of long-term care can vary significantly based on where you live, where you receive it and the type of care needed.
+Long-term care costs can vary significantly based on where you live, where you receive it and the type of care needed.
 A survey conducted by Genworth Financial2 found long-term care costs to be significant and rising:

 There are four principal ways in which people fund long-term care:

-• Family and friends: Reliance on family and friends can be a solution for some people, but providing long-term care can be physically and emotionally taxing — and is often not sustainable.
-Even when willing, an aging spouse may not be able to assist with certain activities, and adult children or grandchildren may not live close enough to help as needed.
+- Family and friends: Reliance on family and friends to provide long-term care can be a solution for some people, but it can be physically and emotionally taxing — and is often not sustainable.
+Even when willing, an aging spouse may not be able to assist with certain activities, and adult children or grandchildren may not be in a position to help as needed.

 When should I start planning for the possibility of long-term care costs?

-Because every person has a unique health situation, the exact age and timing will be different for each individual.
+Because every person has a unique health situation, the exact age and timing will be different for everyone.
 Generally, start thinking about how to protect assets from potential costs of long-term care in the context of your overall financial plan.
-Further, if you’re interested in long-term care insurance, you’ll want to purchase a policy when you’re still healthy.
+If you’re interested in long-term care insurance, you’ll want to purchase a policy when you’re still healthy.
 As you age, you can develop conditions that may make long-term care coverage more expensive or even inaccessible.

-Ultimately, your medical history will play a big role in your planning for long-term care costs.
+Ultimately, your medical history will play a big role in how you plan for long-term care costs.
 For example, if your family has a history of early-onset Alzheimer’s, Huntington’s disease or another debilitating medical condition, you may need to start planning for the potential for long-term care earlier.

 Advice spotlight